Travel Guide Customize Your Trip

 Day 5: Trek to Chame

 Day five of our trip begins toward the Chame this day.
 The trial is filled with uneven rocky climbs to Tyanja at 2360m.
-Chame is the headquarter of the Manang district, so all the facilities would be there.
+Chame is the Manang district’s headquarters, so all the facilities would be there.
 You might take a short break to enjoy the magnificent view of Annapurna II and LamjumgHimal.
 The Marshyangdi River will be flowing right along with you.
 There is a beautiful forest full of flora and fauna near the river to Kopar.

 Overnight at Hotel.